 – Follow their long list of ‘rules’

-Presentation skills coaches with a long list of rigid do’s and don’ts are fueling the global dilemma of professionals sounding the same each time they stand to speak in business.
+A presentation coach with a long list of rigid do’s and don’ts isn’t helpful.
 They don’t serve us well in terms of inspiring and empowering authenticity.

 Consider Sir Ken Robinson

-Sir Ken Robinson, PhD, is one of the world’s leading speakers and internationally recognized leaders in the development of creativity, innovation and human resources in education and in business.
+The late, Sir Ken Robinson, PhD, is one of the world’s leading speakers.
+He is an internationally recognized leader in the development of creativity, innovation and human resources in education and in business.

-When you listen to his 2006 TED Talk you will see that in the first 5 minutes alone, Sir Robinson, one of the world’s best loved and highly acclaimed speakers uses the unforgivable ‘verbal graffiti’ ‘err’ at least 16 times.
+In the first 5 minutes, one of the world’s best loved and highly acclaimed speakers uses ‘verbal graffiti’ ‘err’ at least 16 times.

-I wonder if the 30 million plus people who have listened to that talk have dismissed and admonished him as a poor public speaker because of it.
+I wonder if the 30 million plus people who have listened to that talk have dismissed and admonished him as a poor public speaker. b

-Throughout his 19 minute speech you will hear Sir Robinson ‘umm’ and ‘err’ a number of times but I’m certain you’ll agree that not once does it diminish the quality and brilliance of his speech or our level of engagement with him and his message.
+Throughout his 19 minute speech you will hear Sir Robinson ‘umm’ and ‘err’ a number of times.
+I’m certain you’ll agree that not once does it diminish the quality and brilliance of his speech, or our level of engagement with him and his message.